 ‘My Aunt Sylvia remains Paddy McGrath’s eldest daughter, as I remain his eldest granddaughter.
 There’s 25 years between us, I am a single woman with a different surname and I don’t know what a Matriarch is meant to look like in 2019.’

 Veronica is an artist working primarily through theatre, new text & installation.
 Facilitation, Action and LOVE are crucial to her practice.
 She works regularly with communities of identity, purpose and/or place.
 Plays include My Son My Son, HERE & NOW and In My Bed.
 Installation work includes We Preserve This Object in collaboration with Transition Year Students Margaret Aylward’s, Extracts of the HERE & NOW HOMES/SICK Exhibition, Science Gallery Dublin and‘YOU’.
 Veronica studied Drama & Theatre Studies with Sociology at Trinity College Dublin and holds an MA in Text & Performance Studies from RADA & King’s College London.
 She is a participant of Irish Theatre Institute’s Six in the Attic Artists Supports Programme.

-Liam McCarthy – MAM AND LOVE
+Liam McCarthy – MAM AND LOVE AND WOO

 Liam is writing a new play about a mother and son coping with a recent bereavement.
 Set in Limerick City, the play grapples with evolving family dynamics within a rapidly changing urban environment.